Extrapolative Controlled Sequence Generation via Iterative Refinement: Protein Design on the ACE2 dataset

-\paragraph{The scorer is very valuable for all models in ACE2} In this task, we begin the generation from the wild-type (\emph{ddG} score of zero) and the scorer, $f_s$, reliably guides the generation process until the score of $-5$.
+\paragraph{\modelacc outperforms baselines on extrapolation} \Cref{tab:ace2_results} shows that \modelacc consistently outperforms \emph{Genhance}, \emph{Sampling}, and \emph{Iterative Sampling} on all extrapolation targets.
+In addition, from \Cref{tab:ace2_topk_scores}, we see that \modelacc achieves a lower average \emph{ddG} on the Top-100 and Top-1000 sequences.
+Interestingly, while \emph{Iterative Sampling} achieves higher extrapolation rates than \emph{Genhance} (\Cref{tab:ace2_results}), \emph{Genhance} achieves a better average score on the Top-1000 and Top-100 subsets (\Cref{tab:ace2_topk_scores}) indicating that \emph{Genhance} produces a smaller number of slightly more stable mutants (though still outperformed by \modelacc). \paragraph{The scorer is valuable for all models in ACE2} In this task, we begin the generation from the wild-type (\emph{ddG} score of zero) and the scorer, $f_s$, reliably guides the generation process until the score of $-5$.
 As a result, we see that all the methods strongly benefit from using the scorer (\Cref{tab:ace2_results}).
-From \Cref{fig:output_dist_ace2}, we see that the peaks of the distribution of scores for all models move in the negative direction to be centered closer to $-5$.
-We do however note that our approach is able to achieve some extrapolation even in the scorer-free regime, far outperforming \emph{Sampling} and achieving extrapolation at a higher rate than \emph{Genhance}.
+In \Cref{fig:output_dist_ace2}, we plot the histogram of scores of the generated mutations from \modelacc and the reported baselines.
+From \Cref{fig:ace2-dist-w-disc}, we see that the peaks of the distribution of scores for all models move in the negative direction to be centered closer to $-5$ as compared to \Cref{fig:ace2-dist-wo-disc} highlighting the value of the scorer.
+We do however note that our approach is able to achieve some extrapolation even in the scorer-free regime, far outperforming \emph{Sampling} and achieving extrapolation at a higher rate than \emph{Genhance}.\\